We're here to help you with health tips

 When I first started running, I followed the Couch to 5k program.
 You can download it for FREE!
+Want to listen to it with a new set of atlantic technology speakers just send me an email to join the raffle!
 It is a 9 week training program designed to take you from a sedentary lifestyle to running non-stop for 30 minutes, or close to a 5k (3.1 miles).
 Basically the program utilizes a walk/run method in which you are able to build your endurance in a safe and gradual manner.

 Current Personal Best Race Times:

 Thanks for stopping by Will Run for Health!
 My name is Carla Shorts, I’m 27 years old, and I live in upstate South Carolina.
 Among other things, I am a mental health therapist, a vegetarian transitioning to vegan, a begrudgingly-avid-yet-frightfully-slow runner, and somewhat of a health & wellness obsessed nerd.

 To say the least…I wasn’t always so concerned with my own health.